Leveraging Watson – How IBM & Mendix Help You Win in a Software-Driven World

 IBM and Mendix have been working together leveraging the joint Cloud Foundry foundation as well as Docker and Kubernetes deployments, which makes it easy for IBM customers to run Mendix on IBM Cloud.

-Because of the steep increase in demand for low-code solutions, we have entered into a strategic partnership where IBM will resell the Mendix Platform globally.
+Because of the steep increase in demand for low-code solutions, we have entered into a strategic partnership with IBM.
 Customers will benefit from IBM’s range of cloud deployment options from Public Cloud to Private Cloud, data residency guarantees, and the possibility to infuse cognitive throughout your company.

 If you want to learn more about the partnership, please contact us.
 We’re looking forward to the conversation.